sandeep-revilla/CNN/README.md

 * Dataset used: **Chest X-Ray Images (Pneumonia)**
 * Source: Kaggle
-* Contains labeled X-ray images for training, validation, and testing
+* The dataset is publicly available and used under its respective license

+⚠️ Note:
+This repository **does not include the dataset**.
+Please download it directly from Kaggle.

 ---

+## 📚 Reference / Inspiration

+This project is inspired by open-source resources and deep learning approaches for pneumonia detection.

+* Transfer learning using pretrained models (VGG16)
+* Concepts learned from publicly available tutorials and research materials

+---

 ## ⚙️ Project Workflow

-1. **Data Acquisition**
+### 1. Data Acquisition

 * Downloaded dataset using Kaggle API
 * Extracted and organized image data

-2. **Data Preprocessing**
+### 2. Data Preprocessing

 * Image resizing and normalization
-   * Splitting into train, validation, and test sets
+* Train, validation, and test split

-3. **Model Building**

-   * Implemented a CNN model using deep learning frameworks
-   * Layers include convolution, pooling, and fully connected layers
+### 3. Model Building

+* Used **VGG16 (Transfer Learning)**
+* Added custom classification layers
+* Applied dropout for regularization

-4. **Training**
+### 4. Training

-   * Model trained on labeled X-ray images
-   * Optimized using appropriate loss function and optimizer
+* Optimizer: Adam
+* Loss Function: Binary Crossentropy
+* Used callbacks (EarlyStopping, ModelCheckpoint)

-5. **Evaluation**
+### 5. Evaluation

-   * Evaluated using accuracy and loss metrics
+* Evaluated using accuracy, precision, recall, and F1-score
 * Tested on unseen data

 ---

 ## 🧪 Results

-* Achieved good classification performance on test data
-* Model is able to distinguish between normal and pneumonia cases

-*(Add your accuracy here if available, e.g., ~90% accuracy)*
+* ✅ **Test Accuracy:** 88.30%
+* 📊 **Validation Accuracy:** 94.06%
+* 🔍 **Recall (Pneumonia):** 99%

+The model performs well in identifying pneumonia cases and demonstrates practical application of deep learning in medical imaging.

 ---